 See AA Traveller for more about Tekapo and to book accommodation.

-Reported by Matt Philp for our AA Directions Autumn 2019 issue
+Reported by Matt Philp for our AA Directions Summer 2019 issue